 Again, skip iCloud.

-If you use OSX or Linux, you don't actually need anything like Antivirus.
+If you use OSX or Linux, you may not need Antivirus.
 For Windows users, I recommend using Microsoft's Windows Defender.
 Many AV companies are now just as bad as what they seek to prevent, so use caution when choosing.

 ISP's frequently log traffic and build data profiles of their customers.
 They have experimented with injecting ads and redirecting valid web page requests to increase profit at their customers expense.
 Without net neutrality, they may shape traffic based on what you are doing for financial gain.
 VPN's can prevent all of these along with the data collection that comes with it.
 They also protect you when you connect outside the home, such as at coffee shops or airports.